-The second matter that arises is, if there was such an assault, whether the defendant provoked it.
+The second matter to consider is, whether the Defendant provoked the assault.

-"Provocation" means any wrongful act or insult, of such a nature as to be likely, when done to an ordinary person, to deprive him of the power of selfcontrol, and to induce him to assault the person by whom the act or insult is done or offered.
+'Provocation' means any wrongful act or insult, of such a nature as to be likely, when done to an ordinary person, to deprive the person of the power of self-control, and to induce [him/her] to assault the person by whom the act or insult is done or offered.